urfdvw/floating-note/README.md

 # Floating note
-What MS sticky note should have been.
+What MS sticky notes should have been.

 ## Why
-I was driven mad by the MS sticky, as it support some rich text, but never implement it in a reasonable way.
+I was driven mad by the MS sticky notes, as it support some rich text functions, but never implemented it in a reasonable way.

 I want a sticky-note-like quick note taking app, but with markdown.